byui-cse/itm300-course/source/course/midterm.md

 Complete the following:

 * Place the repository files into the home directory for the web server (/var/www/html for httpd).
-* Edit the index.html file and change the title to include your name, change <title>React App</title> to <title>John Doe</title> (but use your name instead of John Doe).
+* Edit the index.html file and change the title to include your name, change &lt;title&gt;React App&lt;/title&gt; to &lt;title&gt;John Doe&lt;/title&gt; (but use your name instead of John Doe).
 You may need to install the git package.
 * Submit a video of your website running and with your name in the browser tab.
 In the video also show the resources you created (ec2, vpc, security groups, etc).